entttom/chattlin/SECURITY.md

 This will enable us to review the vulnerability, fix it promptly, and reward you for your efforts.

-If you have any questions about the process, feel free to reach out to security@maas.work.
+If you have any questions about the process, feel free to reach out to security@chattlin.com.

 ## Out of scope

-Please do not perform testing against Maas production services.
+Please do not perform testing against Chattlin production services.
 Use a self hosted instance to perform tests.

 We consider the following to be out of scope, though there may be exceptions.